Skip to footer content

 $vbLabelText $csharpLabel

 IronPDF excels at page count retrieval because it reads PDF metadata rather than parsing entire documents.
-This approach ensures fast response times even with large files.
+This ensures fast response times even with large files.
 The library uses efficient memory management, making it suitable for production environments where performance matters.

 • Use using statements for automatic resource disposal

-• Process files in batches to manage memory usage
+• Process files in batches to manage memory

-• Implement appropriate error handling for corrupted files
+• Implement error handling for corrupted files

 • Close documents after reading to free resources